 02Cute

-When you have a pretty dog with dazzling eyes and fluffy fur that appeals, then call it cute.
+When you have a pretty dog with dazzling eyes and fluffy fur, then call it cute.

-E.g. “My dog sits on my lap, stretches its paws, and dangles to find the best position to offer it comfort.
-I think it’s the cutest pet I could wish for.”
+E.g. “My dog sits on my lap, stretches his/her paws, and dangles to find the most comfortable position.
+I think he/she is the cutest pet I could wish for.”

 03Muscular